swisskyrepo/PayloadsAllTheThings/API Key Leaks/README.md

 # API Key Leaks

 > The API key is a unique identifier that is used to authenticate requests associated with your project.
 Some developers might hardcode them or leave it on public shares.
+> Since API is provided by third-party and is not controlled by this software, the vulnerability might not be known and it might affect the operation of this software.
 ## Summary

 - [Tools](#tools)